 Just like with the foundation, I tried some duds and gems.
 My favorite has been the W3ll People Bio Correct Multi-Action Concealer.
 Miraculously, the lightest shade works on my super fair skin tone.
 The coverage is phenomenal and it applies very smooth then stays all day without creasing.
 Not tested on animals and made in the USA.
 Best of all, it is EWG Verified with a hazard score of two.
 My only concern is it is slightly drying, so it will absolutely not work for my under eye circles come winter.

-Never fear, I found a very hydrating under eye concealer in the BECCA Under Eye Brightening Corrector, with a hazard score of three.
-It is luminous and packed with moisturizers that calm and protect my sensitive under eye skin.
-The light rosy color makes my circles completely disappear and it doesn’t crease, stays all day and even makes my eyes look bigger.
+Never fear, I found a very hydrating under eye concealer in the Hynt Beauty Duet Perfecting Concealer, with an EWG score of TWO.
+It is completely full coverage and packed with moisturizers like aloe vera and avocado oil that calm and protect my sensitive under eye skin.
+My dark circles completely disappear and it doesn’t crease, stays all day and even makes my eyes look bigger.
 It’s also kinda my favorite.
 Seriously, the concealer was the easiest swap for me because I found two beautiful products.

 Truthfully, the last time I wore eyeshadow before this summer was at my wedding, nearly eight years ago.
 I usually just swiped on mascara and ran out the door.
 But in the interest of research and learning, I watched way too many youtube videos and tried my hand at all the beautiful multi-colored eyeshadow routines.
 As far as eyeshadow recommendations go, I tried the commercially available Tartlette Tease palette by Tarte, which is decently priced for six shadows and with an EWG hazard score of two.

 But my hands-down favorite for clean eyeshadows right now come from Red Apple Lipstick.
 They are so pigmented and buttery.
 Plus, they come in pans that pop into any magnetic cosmetic keeper like a Z Palette.
 Every shade is vegan and cruelty free, as well as free of allergens, parabens, gluten, GMO and corn.
 My favorite colors are Like U Latte (the perfect base color for fair skin), Down to Earth (gorgeous shimmery light bronze), Brownie Points (perfect medium matte brown crease definer) and Champagne (perfect shimmery highlight).
 The colors score between a one and two, depending on the color.
-See the beautiful look I made using these colors below (lip gloss used: 100% Pure Lip Caramel in Truffle).
+See the beautiful look I made using these colors below (lip gloss used: RMS Beauty Lip2Cheek in Illusive- EWG score of 1).

 In case you didn’t already know, I’m actually a cool ashy blonde in real life.
 So, while I don’t really need much filler to my thick brows, I do need a little color to warm or darken them up, depending on my current shade of red.
 Up until now, I was using Benefit’s Gimme Brow Gel, which has a score of four.
 It was easy to just swipe and go.
 It warmed up my brows just enough and kept them in place.
 I heard they released a new version, but I haven’t checked the ingredients score for it.
 That’s because I switched to Tarte’s Colored Clay Tinted Brow Gel, which has a score of three.
 I know it’s only a one point difference, but every little bit counts.
 I could have listed for you a lower one or two scored item, but to be honest, I just didn’t like them as much.
 This one is just an easy swipe and go again.